23rd Street station (Sacramento)

 23rd Street is a side platformed Sacramento RT light rail station in the Midtown neighborhood of Sacramento, California, United States.
 The station was opened on September 5, 1987, and is operated by the Sacramento Regional Transit District.
 It is served by the Gold Line.
-The station is located at the intersection of 23rd and R Streets, and is in the Central City Fare Zone.
+The station is located at the intersection of 23rd and R Streets.
 It also serves a portion of the Richmond Grove neighborhood.